ungoogled-software/ungoogled-chromium/README.md

 All features come in the form of patches.
 Patches are stored in the `patches` directory, with the exception of platform-specific patches (which are in the `build_templates` directory).

-Currently, the patches are applied on top of Chromium 48.0.2564.116.
+The latest set of patches are available on [the tags page](https://github.com/Eloston/ungoogled-chromium/tags).
 See the Building section below for information on using these patches.

 Here's an overview of the files in the `patches` directory:
 * `ungoogled-chromium/`